matthieu-m/ghost-cell/README.md

 This means 2 restrictions:

--   Since the closure must be valid for all lifetimes, it must notably be valid for the `'static` lifetime.
+-   The closure must be variant over the lifetimes, this does not always play well with closures already containing references.
 -   None of the branded items can be returned by the closure.

 Then, within the closure, any `GhostCell` can be associated to one, and only one, `GhostToken` which will encode its